TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 The personal data that we collect from you may be transferred to and stored at a destination outside the European Economic Area (**“EEA”**) and Switzerland, including at destinations that are not subject to a decision by the European Commission establishing an adequate level of protection of personal data.
 Currently, our servers are in the United States.
 Your personal data can be shared with other companies owned by our parent company, processed by staff working for us or for one of our suppliers, or shared with certain third parties who may be located outside the EEA and Switzerland.
 We will take all reasonable necessary steps to ensure that your personal data is treated securely and in accordance with this Privacy Policy and have adopted appropriate safeguards to protect it.

-Kongregate complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from our users in the European Union and Switzerland to the United States.
+Kongregate complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from our users in the European Union, the United Kingdom and/or Switzerland, as applicable, to the United States in reliance on Privacy Shield.
 We commit to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to data transferred from the EU and Switzerland.
-We have certified to the Department of Commerce that we adhere to the Privacy Shield Principles.
+We have certified to the Department of Commerce that we adhere to the Privacy Shield Principles with respect to such information.
 To learn more about the Privacy Shield program and to view our certification, please visit  www.privacyshield.gov.
 We are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission and/or the Department of Transportation.
-If there is any conflict between the policies in this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+If there is any conflict between the policies terms in this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program and to view our certification, please visit  www.privacyshield.gov.

 In compliance with the Privacy Shield Principles, Kongregate commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Kongregate at support@Kongregate.com.
+EU, English and/or Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Kongregate at support@Kongregate.com.
 Kongregate has further committed to refer unresolved Privacy Shield complaints to International Centre for Dispute Resolution-American Arbitration Association (ICDR-AAA), an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, you may seek further assistance, at no cost to you, from the ICDR-AAA at http://go.adr.org/privacyshield.html.

 In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.

 9\.
-Questions or Concerns
+Questions, Concerns or Requests

-For questions or concerns regarding the Privacy Policy or the use of personal information you submit to us, please contact us at support@kongregate.com or at:
+For questions, concerns or requests regarding the Privacy Policy or the use of personal information you submit to us, please contact us at 1-800-678-2319 or at support@kongregate.com or at:

 Kongregate Inc.
 Floor 3, Suite 321
 149 New Montgomery St
 San Francisco, CA 94105

-_Last updated: December 19th, 2019_
+_Last updated: December 23rd, 2019_